-This educational video from ClimateCentral looks at the way climate conditions can affect vegetation in the West, and what influence this has on wildfires.
+This video from ClimateCentral looks at the way climate conditions can affect vegetation in the West, and what influence this has on wildfires.
 Drought and rainfall can have very different wildfire outcomes, depending on vegetation type, extent, and location.

-Teaching Climate –This narrated slideshow describes the impact of sea level rise on Tuvalu, an island nation in the South Pacific.
+This narrated slideshow describes the impact of sea level rise on Tuvalu, one of the low-lying island nations in the South Pacific.
 As the frequency and intensity of floods and cyclones increases, the island is shrinking and saltwater intrusion is affecting local food production on the plantations.
-Many residents are moving off the island to New Zealand, where they face major cultural changes.
+As a result, many residents are moving off the island to New Zealand, where they face major cultural changes.

 In this video the Pentagon's focus on climate change is described as a significant factor as the military examines potential risks, strategic responses, and impacts of climate change on future military and humanitarian missions.
 In 2010, for the first time, the Pentagon focused on climate change as a significant factor in its Quadrennial Defense Review of potential risks and strategic responses.
 Rear Admiral David Titley, Oceanographer of the Navy, explains why the US military sees clear evidence of climate change, and how those changes will affect future military and humanitarian missions.